donyamostaghniyazdi/assignment2/README.md

 in the provided link as a pre-condition for running this package.

 * It is also depended on [smach](http://wiki.ros.org/smach), it can be installed using the following commands:

+*inside the document folder there are my_moveit and aruco_ros folders ,take them out before running the project or give a new path

 ```bashscript
 $ sudo apt-get install ros-<distro>-executive-smach*